howardisaacson/Introduction-to-Astronomy-Research-2018/Week7/R_Tutorial.md

 - Vary the environmental carrying capacity by 100, 1000, and 10000

 ## Analysis
+For any one of your runs, compute the following:
+1. Mean growth rate over time
+2. Maximum growth rate
+3. Minimum growth rate
+4. Mode of the growth rate over time
+5. Median of the growth rate over time

+Note, you have not been provided the code or taught the commands to perform these calculations.
+So, you must look up appropriate commands yourself and write the code.
+Good luck!

+## Discussion
 In your Google Drive notebook, upload your plots and answer the following questions:
 1. How does the time-scale affect the population size over time?
 2. How does initial population size affect the population size over time?